DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

-__TODO: fix__

-> A ... token supporting Atomic Swap-based American Call Options...
-> The American Call Option is ...
-> Our protocol ... (give reference and descriptions on our protocol)

-This EIP provides Atomic Swap Smart Contract templates under both Spot scenario and American Call Option scenario, to mitigate the arbitrage risk introduced by market fluctuation.
+A token standard supporting Atomic Swap-based American Call Options.
+This standard mitigates the arbitrage risk introduced by market fluctuation.
+You can view out an example implementation in the repo here: https://github.com/HAOYUatHZ/fair-atomic-swap/blob/master/src/atomicswap/ethatomicswap/contract/src/contracts/

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->